Howard Savin, Phd

 Jamie Houck, MA, BCBA

-Jamie is the program supervisor for the behavioral health treatment services in our new Colmar, PA location.
-She currently works with our clients in the Southern New Jersey region and will be working with future clients in the Southeast Pennsylvania region as well.
-Jamie writes behavior plans and supervises behavior technicians for our in-home ABA services and runs our social skills groups in Cherry Hill and Colmar offices.
+Jamie is a Board Certified Behavior Analyst who works with our clients in the Southern New Jersey region.
+Jamie writes behavior plans and supervises behavior technicians for our in-home ABA services and runs our social skills groups in our Cherry Hill office.
 She serves as our Camp Discovery director responsible for organizing the camp, collecting intake paperwork, creating activities, managing staff and camper schedules, and teaching staff how to intervene with behaviors.
 Jamie is a certified Safety Care Trainer and runs internal trainings for our employees.
 She is also certified in first aide, CPR, and AED.
 Jamie was a Registered Behavior Technician (RBT) for First Children for three and a half years before earning her Board Certified Behavior Analyst certificate and being promoted to program supervisor.
 As an RBT, she earned First Children’s annual President’s Award for her excellent service to the families and children we serve.
 Prior to joining First Children Services, Jamie worked for Virtua Hospital providing transport to patients and interning as an occupational therapy aide.
 She has been working with children since she was a high school student as a preschool aide and volunteering for special needs organizations.
 Jamie earned her Masters of Applied Behavior Analysis with a focus in autism from Ball State University in Indiana and her Bachelor of Arts in Psychology from Richard Stockton College of New Jersey where she volunteered at Buddy Ball, an autism baseball league and Cranium Camp, a camp for youth with brain injuries.

 Erin Brining, MA, BCBA